 Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least four of your courses, which gives you access to faculty, campus resources, and the academic community.
-We offer the following intensive summer options.
+You come to Cambridge for at least four courses (16 credits), which provides in-person access to faculty, campus resources, and the academic community.

 - Accelerated on-campus path for the thesis track.
 Take two three-week courses during your first summer and two the following summer.
 Complete your thesis project at a distance.